314-Foundation/ResearchLog/README.md

 The preliminary experiments seem to confirm these intuitions, i.e. disjunctions-at-locations indeed boost the interpretability significantly.
 I checked it in the scenarios that were easy to implement in a non-differentiable manner, i.e. first two layers and the representation layer.
 In principle the approach should work for any layer but it requires differentiable implementation to allow learning.
 I already have an idea how to do this, it's a pretty low-level concept as it modifies the scalar product itself - but makes a lot of sense theoretically.
 There might be some difficulty with proper choice of hyperparameters but I'm quite optimistic.

+## 31.03.2025 - 7.04.2025

+I'm getting closer and closer to building robust mechanistically interpretable neural networks.
+My core idea is replacing activation function with differentiable disjunction.
+This has the following core benefits:

+- activation function is layer-global while differentiable disjunction is neuron-specific, i.e. different output neurons can "activate" the input (output of the previous layer) in different ways; This boosts the expressive power of the network;
+- activation function kills some gradients (e.g. for negative values in case of ReLU) which makes it problematic to interpret neuron activation patterns faithfully; Neural disjunction doesn't kill any gradients, which allows to faithfully inspect every neuron activation on every input.

+Overall I'm leaning toward the following definition of mechanistic interpretability of neural networks:

+Definition:
+> Network is mechanistically interpretable if input level gradients of every unit are perceptually aligned for every input.

+Neural disjunction is straightforward to interpret mechanistically.
+Notice that standard networks perform two basic logical operations: AND and NOT.
+Taking a scalar product with a vector of weights (of an output unit) is maximised along the direction of this vector, therefore the unit can be considered a (weighted) conjunction of lower-level features.
+The NOT gate is implemented simply by weighting the input coordinate by a negative value.
+However, there is no natural way to encode OR gates in neural networks.
+Theoretically it could be implemented by the De Morgan Law: OR(A, B) = NOT(AND(NOT A, NOT B)).
+Although AND(NOT A, NOT B) can be fulfilled by a single layer, the topmost negation requires an additional layer.
+Also AND(NOT A, NOT B) is negative if A and B are positive, so we need an activation function that preserves high negative values, which generally is a problem (e.g. for ReLU networks it is plainly impossible).

+This drawback is partially alleviated by the activation functions - if A and B don't occur together and at least one of them is always suppressed, then AND(A, B) is maximised by either A or B and therefore can be interpreted as OR(A, B).
+This assumption however is pretty strong.
+Also, we can never really know if such a unit encodes conjunction or disjunction of A and B, at least not by analysing the network weights - we'd need a deeper knowledge about the data distribution, which generally is infeasible.

+It's hard to expect neural networks to be mechanistically interpretable if they cannot encode disjunction of features in a natural way.
+Perhaps this is the reason for noisy gradients, vulnerability to adversarial attacks and overall difficulty in interpreting models.

+My solution overcomes those problems by replacing activation functions with neural disjunction.
+In this week I tested several hyperparameter choices (i.e. how to implement the neural disjunction exactly) to achieve adequate gradient flow during training.
+I've done it for the Linear layer and it works great.
+The next step is to do this for Conv2d.
+In general I want to use neural disjunction (OR) along the channels while using standard neural conjunction (AND) along the spatial locations of the convolutional filter.
+This would result in a naturally interpretable layer, i.e. "[(this OR this OR ...) at this location] AND [(this OR this OR ...) at this location] AND ...".
+This would avoid the gradient interference of different units in the same spatial location which should produce perceptually aligned gradients in the visual domain.

+This all really makes sense theoretically and the experiments so far are very promising.

+## 7.04.2025 - 14.04.2025

+The experiments are going well, the only problem is that my implementation of neural disjunction is slow even on GPU.
+This is because I need to reimplement the scalar product with some twist and I do it in PyTorch.
+It seems I'd need to implement it in C and CUDA kernel.

+## 14.04.2025 - 21.04.2025

+I wrote the theoretical part of the paper.
+My approach is to explain networks by their gradient fields.
+I adopt the axiomatic approach, introducing the predicate Expl and 3 axioms of gradient field explainability - motivated by intuitive definition of an explainable gradient field.
+Then, using those axioms, I introduce 2 novel neural operators (XAND and ExplOR) that provably preserve gradient field explainability.
+The goal is to show that those 2 kinds of neurons suffice to build performant models.

+## 21.04.2025 - 28.04.2025

+I explored several methods to reduce the computational cost of ExplOR neuron (formerly called neural disjunction) using existing PyTorch interfaces before jumping into writing the custom CUDA kernel.
+The main bottleneck is the need to copy the input d times, where d is the number of output neurons, i.e. the memory bottleneck.
+I optimised the architecture to use existing pytorch operators as much as possible.
+Then I tried using vmap to vectorise the function across the batch of d output neurons; this helped a lot but this is still an order of magnitude too slow.
+Then I realised that ExplOR looks like a special case of attention operator, i.e. `torch.nn.functional.scaled_dot_product_attention`, and this is highly optimised.
+However, translating ExplOR to attention requires building big diagonal tensors via `torch.diag_embed` and this is again the memory bottleneck.
+However, this means that it will be much easier to write custom CUDA kernels as I can take the existing `scaled_dot_product_attention` implementation and modify it slightly so that the `diag_embed` is not needed.

+In the meantime I made some improvements to the theoretical part of the paper.